Dog Heartworm Test

 What are the symptoms of heartworm in a dog?

 We typically do not see heartworm cases in Alberta, however, symptoms can include: a chronic cough, lethargy, exercise intolerance, high blood pressure

 Heartworm is transmitted through mosquitos.
 A mosquito who has fed off an infected animal can transfer heartworm larvae to multiple hosts through bites.
 If you plan on travelling outside of Alberta with your dog, we recommended preventative treatment.

 What are the treatment options for heartworms?

-Treating heartworm can be challenging and we truly believe prevention is best treatment.
-If your pet is diagnosed our veterinary team will create a tailored treatment plan that is best suited for your pet.
+Treating heartworm can be challenging and we truly believe prevention is the best treatment.
+If your pet is diagnosed, our veterinary team will create a tailored treatment plan that is best suited for your pet.

 Why is recovery and heartworm treatment challenging?

 A heartworm infection is challenging to treat, due to the habitat of the worms.
 Full grown heartworms reside in blood vessels within your dog’s heart & lungs.
 When adults are killed, there is a risk of blockages within those vital organs, therefore, treatment can be a difficult and lengthy process.